jo/worker-generate-previews/README.md

 This worker generates previews from pdf files.

+## Prerequisites

+This worker depends on `imagemagick`.
+Make shure the `convert` program is in the path.

+## Installation

+    git clone git://github.com/null2/worker-generate-previews.git
+    cd worker-generate-previews
+    npm install

 ## Configuration

 Configuration is done in a worker configuration document inside the target database.